bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_posts/2025-06-02-Statistics for Scientific Research.md

 #### Median

 The middle value when data is sorted.
-If there’s an even number of values, take the average of the two middle ones.
+If there's an even number of values, take the average of the two middle ones.

 #### Example